cainmagi/Dockerfiles/manual.md

     This option would force the image to launch the VNC server.

-    The following command would force the VNC launched by `root` mode.
+    The following command would force the VNC to launch in the `root` mode.

     ```bash
     docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal -p 6080:6080 xubuntu:1.0 --root
     ```

-    In current version, users could use either `http` to get access to the unencrypted noVNC session or `https` to get access to the ssl-encrypted noVNC session.
-For users who open the encrypted session firstly, they may need to add the noVNC site into the trusted list.
+    In the current version, users could use either `http` to get access to the unencrypted noVNC session or `https` to get access to the ssl-encrypted noVNC session.
+For users who open the encrypted session first, they may need to add the noVNC site to the trusted list.
 Here we show an example of how to do that in Chrome.
-First we need to add `https://` at the beginning of our accessing address.
+First, we need to add `https://` at the beginning of our accessed address.
 Then we could check the following figures:

     | 登录有SSL保护的noVNC | Login with noVNC protected by SSL |
     | :-----: | :-----: |